GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### Cadence

 **When to deploy:** ✅
-- Typically we do a full deploy twice weekly, on Mondays and Thursdays.
+- Typically we do a full deploy twice weekly, on Tuesdays and Thursdays.

 **When _not_ to deploy:** ❌
 - We try to avoid deploying on Fridays, to minimize the chances of introducing a